guigrpa/giu/packages/giu/README.md

-    val: any // the item's `value` (as specified in the `items` prop) ) => any, style?: Object, // will be merged with the menu title's `div` wrapper
+    val: any // the item's `value` (as specified in the `items` prop) ) => any, style?: Object, // will be merged with the menu title's `div` wrapper styleListPicker?: Object, // will be merged with the list picker's outer `div`

   // All other props are passed through to the Select input component };